shubhampwr886/ansible/docs/index.md

-##About Ansible
+## About Ansible
-  Configuration Management Tool Works on **SSH** Agentless
+  	- Configuration Management Tool Works on **SSH**.
+	- Agentless
-  Use Playbook for automation task
+	- Use Playbook for automation task
-  Use Yaml files
+	- Use Yaml files
-  Ansible gives Kerberos
+	- Ansible gives Kerberos

 ## Working With Ansible

  **1: ad-hoc commands:**